fabriziocacicia/undo-latest-commit-action/README.md

 # Undo Latest Commit
-A Github Action tu undo the latest commit.
+A Github Action that undo the latest commit.

 ## Usage
 In order to use this action you first need to checkout the repository.